klaytn/klaytn-pre-cypress-setup-workshop/content/10_Klaytn_Installation/30_Klaytn_Package_Installation.md

 {{< line_break >}}

 #### Installation
->The installation is the uncompression of the downloaded package where you want to install the package.
+>The installation is decompress of the downloaded package where you want to install the package.

 {{< highlight html >}}
 $ tar zxf kcn-vX.X.X-linux-amd64.tar.gz